jacob-chapman/EmployeeDirectoryAssessment/README.md

 ## Work Items
 - Add Filter UI
 - Apply Filter Logic to list
+  - Filter Employee List based on Team and/or Type
 - Add Second Screen for Employee Details